On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Metric and measure via hyperbolic filling

 We recall the notion of hyperbolic filling due to Bourdon and Pajot \cite{BP}, based on a similar construction due to Elek \cite{Ele}.
 We recall the definition in \cite{Car13}.
 Let $(X,d)$ be a compact, doubling, uniformly perfect, metric space.
 For a ball $B=B(x,r)$ and $\alpha>0$, by $\alpha\cdot B$ we denote the ball $B(x,\alpha r)$.
-We fix two parameter $a > 8$ and $\lam \ge 3$.
-The parameters $a$ and $\lam$ are respectively called the \emph{vertical} and \emph{horizontal} parameters of the hyperbolic filling.
-For each $n \ge 0$, let $\sS_n$ denote a finite covering of $X$ by open balls such that for all $B \in \sS_n$, there exists a center $x_B \in X$ such that \be B=B(x_B,2 a^{-n}), \ee and for any distinct pair $B \neq B'$ in $\sS_n$, we have \be B(x_B, a^{-n}/2) \cap B(x_{B'}, a^{-n} /2) = \emptyset. \ee We assume that \be \sS_0= \set{X} \ee is a singleton (by scaling the metric if necessary).
-We remark that the assumption \eqref{e:singleton} is just for convenience.
-For arbitrary (but finite) diameter, we choose $n_0 \in \bZ$ such that $a^{-n_0}>\diam(X,d) \ge a^{-n_0-1}$.
-For the general compact case we replace $0$ with $n_0$, so that we have coverings $\sS_k$ for all $k \ge n_0$ such that $\sS_k$ is a covering by `almost' pairwise disjoint balls of radii roughly $a^{-k}$ as given in \eqref{e:hyp1} and \eqref{e:hyp2}.
+It is possible that balls with different centers and/or radii denote the same set.
+For this reason, we adopt the convention that a ball $B$ comes with a predetermined center and radius denoted by $x_B$ and $r_B$ respectively.
+We fix two parameter $a > 8$ and $\lambda \ge 3$.
+The parameters $a$ and $\lambda$ are respectively called the \emph{vertical} and \emph{horizontal} parameters of the hyperbolic filling.
+For each $n \ge 0$, let $\sS_n$ denote a finite covering of $X$ by open balls such that for all $B \in \sS_n$, there exists a center $x_B \in X$ such that